JBCL About Time Professional - Time Recording

 You are now ready to start another job.

-time using the clock like this, the default operation is that the next
+using the clock like this, the default operation is that the next jobs start

 When you select the next job, and click OK, you will see the clock has